Moving from within Canada

 Dated entry stamp

-In some cases, an eligible resident's spouse/partner or dependent from another country might be eligible for AHCIP coverage if they have a dated entry stamp on their passport.
+In some cases, an eligible resident's spouse or partner or dependent from another country might be eligible for AHCIP coverage if they have a dated entry stamp on their passport.
 The Canada Border Services Agency (CBSA) does not automatically stamp and date passports.
 Request a dated stamp at the time of entry.

 Attending school in Alberta